Diadie Samassékou: TSG Hoffenheim

+Houston Dynamo

+On 23 August 2025, signed a one-and-a-half year deal with Major League Soccer side Houston Dynamo.

 International career

 Samassékou represented Mali at youth level at the 2015 FIFA U-20 World Cup and the 2016 Toulon Tournament.
 He made his debut for the senior team in a 3–1 friendly win against China PR on 29 June 2014.

+He competes for his first international competition in the 2019 Africa Cup of Nations.

+In December 2021, Samassékou was selected by coach Mohamed Magassouba to participate in the 2021 Africa Cup of Nations.

+On 2 January 2024 he was selected from the list of 27 Malian players selected by Éric Chelle to compete in the 2023 Africa Cup of Nations.